OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 ## Grant admin consent to the add-in

+> [!NOTE]
-> **Note:** This procedure is only needed when you are developing the add-in.
+> This procedure is only needed when you are developing the add-in.
 When your production add-in is deployed to the Office Store or an add-in catalog, users will individually trust it when they install it.

 1. In the following string, replace the placeholder “{application_ID}” with the Application ID that you copied when you registered your add-in.